opstrace/opstrace/docs/guides/administrator/gcp-setup.md

 After installing `gcloud`, start the login process with `gcloud auth login`.
 Log in using the same GCP account that you created the project with above.

 Review `gcloud`'s authentication state:

 ```bash
 gcloud auth list
 ```

-Are you sure that `gcloud` is now logged in with and using the GCP account that you created the project with above?
+The remaining steps assume that `gcloud` is now in fact logged in to a GCP account that has admin privileges for the newly created project.
-Great, then we can move on.

 In the current terminal, set these two environment variables: